Written by Puneet for Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, Excel for Mac

 - Fill Series (Add Serial Number in Excel)

 Note: There’s no Quick Access Toolbar in Excel Online (Excel Web Version)

 The way I use Excel Quick Access Toolbar

 I have all the commands that I frequently use on the quick access toolbar, and I have made the Excel ribbon to show only tab names, and the quick access toolbar is below the ribbon.

-In this way, I can save a lot of space on for the worksheet view and quick access toolbar has a lot more area to add more command buttons.
+In this way, I can save a lot of space for the worksheet view, and the quick access toolbar has a lot more area to add more command buttons.